I hope that the following quotes will bring to you the

 Kindness in giving creates love.
 (Lao-Tse)

-Mind is the master-power that moulds and makes,
+Mind is the master-power that moulds

 And man is Mind, and evermore he takes,